Ball-Zilla/alx-low_level_programming/0x1E-search_algorithms/README.md

-This is a READMe.md file for 0x1E-search_algorithms
+This is a README.md file for search algo